 - Select Display & Brightness

-- Turn off True Tone in Brightness
+- Turn off True Tone in the Brightness settings.

-3. Be careful with iPhone overheating
+3. Be careful about your iPhone overheating.

-- Store the device between -20°C and 45°C
+- Store the device between -20°C and 45°C.

 Make sure your device is running the latest version of iOS by going to Settings > General > Software Update .